I began visiting the National Parks at the age of three. Over the past thirty years, my relationship to these places has become complicated.

 Every time I visit, I am reminded that the National Parks are manufactured, their borders are contrived, and imply the violence of their creation.

 And yet, year after year, I return.
 Because this land was made for you and for me.
 These are public lands.
 They are imperfect, and they are ours to protect, or loose.
+The choices we make impact their future, who is allowed to enter and control them, and what will survive.

 Back to Top